The Netherlands' .nl: 36.3 Million Hostnames, the Internet's First Country Code, and the Quiet Backbone of Everything

 2. SIDN and all ccTLD operators: take the youth registration intent data seriously.
 A collapse from 55% to under 20% in two years is not a blip — it is a generational shift.
 If the under-30 demographic in the world's most Internet-dense country has decided domains are optional, the traditional growth model for ccTLDs is broken.
 Registries need to articulate why a domain matters in a world where AI chatbots, social profiles, and platform storefronts serve the same functions.
 Browse the country statistics for the Netherlands for demographic context.

 3. Internet governance researchers: study the Netherlands as an infrastructure case study.
-One country with 18 million people hosts AMS-IX, RIPE NCC, NLnet Labs, a $10.5 billion data center market, and produced the first active ccTLD.
-The concentration is not random — it traces back to CWI, EUnet, and decisions made in the 1980s.
+One country of about 17.9 million people hosts AMS-IX, RIPE NCC, NLnet Labs, a multi-billion-dollar data center market, and produced the first active ccTLD — and sustains the densest national namespace in Europe at roughly 2.03 observed hostnames per resident.
+The concentration is not random; it traces back to CWI, EUnet, and decisions made in the 1980s.
 Understanding how infrastructure clusters form and compound is essential for countries trying to build their own.
 Access the complete dataset for cross-country infrastructure analysis.

 4. Digital sovereignty advocates: learn from the SIDN-AWS episode.
 The Dutch Parliament halted a cloud migration that the registry's own technical leadership endorsed.
 The tension between operational pragmatism ("no mature European alternative") and national security ("significant risks") will repeat in every country where critical Internet infrastructure exists.
 The Netherlands resolved it politically.
 Other countries will need frameworks before the crisis arrives.
 Compare registry models on the TLD statistics dashboard.

 5. Researchers: use the DomainsProject dataset to study ISP infrastructure fingerprints.
-Our 27.8 million .nl entries are 4.6x the registry count, with 28.6% from ISP reverse-DNS alone.
-This ratio is a measure of broadband infrastructure density.
-Comparing ISP footprints across ccTLDs — Ziggo's 6.2M in the Netherlands, Velox's 7.8M in Brazil, BT's entries under .uk — reveals the physical topology of national Internet access in ways that registry statistics cannot.
+Our 36.3 million observed .nl hostnames are roughly 6x the registry count, with a substantial minority coming from ISP reverse-DNS alone.
+That ratio — and the country's leading per-capita density — is a proxy for broadband infrastructure depth.
+Comparing ISP footprints across ccTLDs reveals the physical topology of national Internet access in ways registry statistics cannot.
 Download the full dataset to explore.

-This analysis was conducted using the DomainsProject dataset, which continuously indexes domains across all 1,519 active TLDs in the IANA root zone.
-The .nl namespace was parsed from the raw dataset file (27,803,330 hostnames, 5,694,120 unique second-level domains).
-Registry-level statistics are from SIDN (end 2025).
-Infrastructure data is from AMS-IX, RIPE NCC, and NLnet Labs.
-Historical sources include CWI, SURFnet, NLnet Foundation, and SIDN milestones.
-ISP data reflects VodafoneZiggo, UPC/Chello, and KPN/XS4ALL network infrastructure.
+This analysis is based on the DomainsProject dataset, which continuously indexes hostnames across 1,511 active TLDs in the IANA root zone (Russian-administered TLDs excluded).
+The .nl namespace figure is the June 2026 snapshot total of 36,326,261 observed hostnames; resolution figures are from our 9 June 2026 A-record crawl (26,030,414 .nl hostnames returning a live IPv4, a 71.7% rate against the 58.9% whole-namespace rate).
+Per-capita density compares observed hostnames to national population estimates (Netherlands ≈ 17.9M).
+Registry-level registration statistics and contraction trends are from SIDN (end 2025) and are a separate measure from our hostname counts.
+Per-provider ISP and keyword tallies come from an earlier dataset pass and are indicative, not exact.
+Infrastructure data is from AMS-IX, RIPE NCC, and NLnet Labs; historical sources include CWI, SURFnet, NLnet Foundation, and SIDN milestones.
 Anti-abuse data is from SIDN Labs and Netcraft.
-AWS sovereignty reporting is from DutchNews, TechPolicy.Press, and SIDN parliamentary responses.
-Youth registration data is from SIDN's 2025 contraction report.
+AWS sovereignty reporting is from DutchNews, TechPolicy.Press, and SIDN parliamentary responses; youth registration data is from SIDN's 2025 contraction report.
 Explore .nl statistics on our TLD statistics page, view country statistics for the Netherlands, browse the full TLD dashboard, or access the complete dataset for your own research.